Preparation Course: ANE 695 Transition to Nurse Anesthesia

 This course was developed in an attempt to decrease the risk of academic failure by Nurse Anesthesia students and was designed to provide brief reviews of basic science principles and clinical concepts.
 In addition, anesthesia-specific materials are incorporated to allow the student to develop a positive attitude towards their chosen course of studies.
 Students entering Nurse Anesthesia Programs rate this course highly.

-The course is offered year-round, and takes approximately 45 hours to complete.
-Requirements include a 300 MHz Pentium (or equivalent) computer with Internet access.
-Broadband (DSL or cable modem) Internet access is highly recommended.
+This course will be offered during the FALL 2020 semester (August 31- December 11, 2020) and takes approximately 45 hours of time to complete.
+Requirements include a 300 MHz Pentium (or equivalent) computer with internet access.
+Broadband (DSL or cable modem) internet access is highly recommended.

 *Note that this course does not meet the chemistry Laboratory requirement.
 You must have taken a college chemistry laboratory in your academic career.
 The five-year requirement that applies to a recent chemistry course does not apply to the lab.

-If you enroll in this course and later choose to withdraw, you will be refunded 100% of paid tuition costs if your withdrawal request is received on or before Monday, January 21, 2019.
+If you enroll in this course and later choose to withdraw, you will be refunded 100% of paid tuition costs if your withdrawal request is received on or before Monday, September 7, 2020.
 Your withdrawal request must be in writing to the Anesthesiology Program Office at email@example.com.
-All withdrawal requests received after January 21, 2019 are not eligible for refund.
-Questions about this policy may be directed to the Anesthesiology Program Office at 305-899-3230 or the Cashier/Business Office at 305-899-3585.
+All withdrawal requests received after Tuesday, September 8, 2020 are not eligible for refund.
+Questions about this policy may be directed to the Anesthesiology Program Office at 305-899-3230.